korea-dbs/LPStore/README.md

 PUT /setup/storage/push-query
 ```

-After you finished your settings, you can enjoy api features.
+- After you finished your settings, you can enjoy api features.

-Our qry_cpy directory provides sample queries for SAMBench.
+- Our qry_cpy directory provides sample queries for SAMA.
 You can use other queries if you want.

 2. Setup Host Sqlite

-Modify your SQLite's Makefile, add the following to the CFLAGS:
+- Modify your SQLite's Makefile, add the following to the CFLAGS:
 ```
 CFLAGS =   -DVDBE_PROFILE -DSQLITE_DEBUG -DSQLITE_PERFORMANCE_TRACE
 ```
-Once you've finished this, compile the SQLite again.
+- Once you've finished this, compile the SQLite again.

 3. Open Grafana

-Access the link below and login to the Grafana server.
-After that, go to [Dashboard] to monitor your device.
+- Access the link below and login to the Grafana server.
+After that, go to **[Dashboard]** to monitor your device.

 http://localhost:3001

-4. Run Dashboard
+4. **[Optional]** If you are not accustomed to api pages, visit the link below to run frontend.
+This provides more intuitive UI for Benchmark evaluation.

 http://localhost:3002